SvenAvm/XML_Generator/README.md

-The script (**xml_generator.py**) will create a logs.xml file with randomly generated transaction logs. values_generator.py is **not** to be run by users, it only generates the values to be used in the xml log.
+The script (**xml_generator.py**) will create a logs.xml file with randomly generated transaction logs. values_generator.py generates the values to be used in the xml log.

 # Template: